krebil/Hotwired-dot-net/README.md

 #### Views

-In view you can use your view-component with either tag-helper syntax,
+In a view you can use your view-component with either tag-helper syntax,

 ```html
 <vc:turbo-stream action="Update" target="stream-target" template="Html"></vc:turbo-stream>